6 Signs Your Subletter Is Going to Be a Problem

 - Changing the subject when you ask about past roommate experiences

 Someone who can't explain their housing history may be leaving out an eviction, a conflict with a previous roommate, or a pattern of short-lived living situations.
-None of these are automatic dealbreakers — people go through rough patches — but evasiveness about it is.
+Evasiveness about it is a signal worth taking seriously.

 2. They Push Back on Putting Anything in Writing